Whatever the secret is, she has discovered it."

 Debra took a sabbatical from her television career, and left the "Dr. Phil" show to focus on

 songwriting full time.
 She proceeded to win more than forty international songwriting competitions, including the Grand Prize and Lennon Award in the prestigious John Lennon Song Contest, and was commissioned by the Federal Trade Commission to co-write catchy commercial jingles for AnnualCreditReport.com, which won the CINE Golden Eagle Award for Best Public Service Announcement.
 These songs have been heard on NPR Radio, and quoted in numerous publications nationwide, including the LA Times and the NY Times.

 From there, UCLA Extension commissioned her striking anthem, THIS IS OUR TIME, as their

 Official Graduation Song.
 The song received it's WORLD PREMIERE at Royce Hall in Los Angeles, where Erich Bergen (Jersey Boys, Madam Secretary) performed to a sold-out crowd.
-Bernice Reyes, the newly-crowned winner of OTTAWA IDOL, has just released THIS IS OUR TIME as her Debut Single.
-In 2018, the song will appear in "A Sunday Horse," a feature film starring Nikki Reed, Linda Hamilton and William Shatner, and has just been named BEST SONG by thirteen international Film Festivals, and has won five BEST MUSIC VIDEO awards.
+Bernice Reyes, the winner of OTTAWA IDOL, has released THIS IS OUR TIME as her Debut Single.
+The also song appears in "A Sunday Horse," a feature film starring Nikki Reed, Linda Hamilton and William Shatner, and has just been named BEST SONG by thirteen international Film Festivals, and has won five BEST MUSIC VIDEO awards.